 - 7.1.
-A student can only participate in a module after s/he has registered for it in accordance with the rules in Article 4.4 of the EER. - 7.2.
-Upon registration for a module, the student is automatically registered for the first sitting examination and the resit examination, provided all resit requirements are met as stated in article 16 of these Rules & Regulations. - 7.3.
-The student is responsible for checking his/her registration for modules and examinations.
+A student can only participate in a module after registering for it in accordance with the rules in Article 4.4 of the EER. - 7.2.
+Upon registration for a module, the student is automatically registered for the first instance of the examination and the resit examination, provided all resit requirements are met as stated in article 16 and 17 of these Rules & Regulations. - 7.3.
+The student is responsible for checking their registration for modules and examinations.